 |64GB: was £729, now £599||64GB: was £1,049, now discontinued||64GB: was £1,149, now discontinued|

 |128GB: was £779, now £649||128GB: was £1,199, now discontinued||128GB: was £1,299, now discontinued|

 |256GB: was £879, now £749||256GB: was £1,399, now discontinued||256GB: was £1,499, now discontinued|

 Our price comparison tables below list the best available deals for each model.
 We include the best SIM-free and contract deals.
 While a contract can be appealing because of the lower upfront price, the total cost of ownership (TCO - what you end up paying over the entirety of the contract) will end up higher.

 It's also worth considering bundle deals, which sometimes offer striking value.
 Three, for example, is happy to chuck in a pair of AirPods or Beats Solo 3 headphones with some of its plans, or a wireless charger.
 Head to Three to see its iPhone 11 bundles.

 The first place to look should be Apple itself, firstly to get a baseline for other deals (the company is selling for £599, so other retailers will need to beat that), and secondly because you can get a tasty discount if you have an older iPhone to trade in - up to £170 off your new handset.

 Apple also offers a flexible payments option so you can pay for the phone in monthly instalments.
 In the UK this starts from £29.99 a month for 24 months (at 0% APR).
 In the US this starts from $29.12 a month for a new phone.

-There are plenty of other places to buy the iPhone 11, but we're finding that other retailers are largely sticking to Apple's RRP.
-Check our automated price table for the very latest prices:
+There are other places to buy the iPhone 11, but we're finding that third-party retailers are largely sticking to Apple's RRP.
+Check our automated price table for the latest prices: